 They are more interested in the volume of card transactions you process through your business and whether or not you have the resulting cash flow to make each and every periodic payment.
 Yet, don’t interpret that to mean that an MCA is available to any borrower regardless of how low their credit score may be, but the qualifying criteria is much less stringent than many other lenders or financial products.

 Speed to funding is another advantage that can’t be ignored.
 Most MCA providers can make a decision very quickly—even the same day—and can have funds deposited in your checking account the next day.
 If you need additional capital to take advantage of an opportunity to capture additional ROI by purchasing inventory, for example, you might not have a few weeks to wait for an answer at the bank.
 In some cases, the opportunity cost of missing such an opportunity is far greater than the costs associated with a business cash advance.

-As mentioned above, qualifying for a business cash advance is fairly straightforward and providers evaluating your application focus less on your credit profile and more on the number of your credit card transactions.
-If you can demonstrate, with 3-4 months of bank statements, that you have the cash flow to service the advance, and have the number and amount of credit card transactions (this will vary depending on the provider), you are more likely to be approved.
+As mentioned above, qualifying for a business cash advance is fairly straightforward and providers evaluating your application focus less on your personal credit history and more on the volume of your credit card transactions.
+If you can demonstrate, with 3-4 months of bank statements or payment processing statements that you meet the number and amount of credit card transactions (this will vary depending on the provider), and that your business has the cash flow to service the advance, you are more likely to be approved.

 If you can demonstrate the ability to make each and every periodic payment, you don’t need to have a perfect credit profile to qualify for financing based on your credit card processing.

 There are a number of other small business financing options available in addition to a merchant cash advance depending on your personal credit score and business credit profile.
 They include: